cloudmesh-community/book/chapters/cloud/arch.md

 language, integration of containers, and REST services based on OpenAPI.
-Local data to manage the different services are hosted in a mongo DB database and exposed through portable containers, so that a single crosplatform environment exists as part of the project deliverables.
+Local data to manage the different services are hosted in a mongo DB database and exposed through portable containers, so that a single cross-platform environment exists as part of the project deliverables.

 Students from e516 can and are in fact expected to participate